|

 variable-data field utilizes its own column in the spreadsheet.)

-- Proofreading of submitted text is customer’s
+- Proofreading of submitted text is the customer’s

 |